 Preheat the oven to 250 degrees F. Line a baking sheet with parchment paper.

 Put the melted vegan buttery spread in a large bowl and add the vanilla extract and honey or maple syrup.
 Stir to combine.

 Add the gluten free whole oats and stir well to coat.

-Spread the oats on the baking sheet and bake at 250 degrees for about 45-55 minutes.
-Stir the oats every 15 minutes or so.
+Spread the granola on the baking sheet and bake at 250 degrees for about 45-55 minutes, until it is golden brown.
+Stir every 15 minutes or so.

-If you are going to give this as a gift, layer in a quart sized jar with the sunflower seeds, dried cranberries, and chocolate chips.
+If you are going to give this as a gift, layer in a quart sized jar: granola, sunflower seeds, dried cranberries, and chocolate chips.
 (Alternately you can mix everything together and then put in the jar).

 Place the granola in the jar and put the lid on.
 Top with parchment paper and baker's twine, then tie a gift tag on and write a festive message to your recipient.